yulunmiao/NanoTools/cpp/README.md

 progressbar.
 It will not include the CORE functionality, but it will be fully-functional otherwise (e.g., only a few keystrokes away from running it and seeing an output ROOT file).

+Furthermore, you can specify `--profiling` to make a beefier class file with more functions to help profile your code.

 ### Looper features